ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

   - tech notes
   - processx
   - sys
-description: Reviews of way (not) to call the system from your R package.
+description: Way (not) to call the system from your R package.
 output:
   html_document:
     keep_md: yes